-When you think about everything you need for college, you would likely consider clothes, books, a laptop, and new sheets for your dorm room bed.
-But there is another thing you need when you begin college in the US: health insurance.
+When you think about everything you need for college in the United States, you would likely consider clothes, books, a laptop, and new sheets for your dorm room bed.
+But there is another thing you need when you begin college in the US: international student health insurance.
 For college students, health insurance is not only important, it may also be required before you take your first class.

-Let us look at why you need insurance, how to sign up for it, and how to use it once you are covered.
+Let us look at why you need international student insurance, how to sign up for it, and how to use it once you are covered.

-But before we begin, it is OK if health insurance seems confusing — many people who have lived in the US their whole lives struggle to understand it sometimes.
+But before we begin, it is OK if student insurance plans seem confusing — many people who have lived in the US their whole lives struggle to understand health insurance requirements.
 That is why our advisors are always here to help.

 Health Insurance in the US

 While the system is complex, the basic concept of insurance is this: you pay a certain amount each month to get covered, and when you need health care services, the provider will bill your insurance company for the amount.
-Insurance will cover some or all of the costs, and you will be responsible to pay for the rest.
+Student travel health insurance will cover some or all of the costs, and you will be responsible for paying for the rest.

 Here are some important terms to understand:

-Deductible: The total amount you will pay before insurance covers most or all of your costs.
+The set amount you will pay before insurance covers most or all of your costs.
 Plans with higher deductibles often have lower premiums.

-Co-pay: Co-pays are set amounts that you owe for health care visits, no matter what the outcome.
-For example, last month you went to your doctor for a checkup.
-This month you went back with a cough and needed an X-ray.
+Co-pays are set amounts that you owe for health care visits, medication, and other services covered by insurance, no matter the outcome.
+For example, let’s say that last month you went to your doctor for a checkup.
+This month, you went back with a cough and needed an X-ray.
 Even though the second visit will cost more because of the X-ray, both visits will have the same co-pay.

 Health Insurance for International Students

-Colleges and universities require health insurance (either through the school plan, a private plan, or your parents’ health insurance) to make sure that you will be taken care of if something happens while you are away at school.
-Having health insurance can give you and your family peace of mind, knowing that even though you are far away, you will be able to get help if you need it.
+Colleges and universities require international student medical insurance (either through the school plan, a private plan, or your parents’ health insurance) to ensure that you will be taken care of if something happens while you are away at school.
+Having a plan for student health insurance abroad can give you and your family peace of mind, knowing that even though you are far away, you will be able to get help if you need it.

 Health insurance covers a range of health care needs, such as: